ROBOTIS-GIT/emanual/docs/en/edu/play/play-700.md

 If the robot dosen’t move straight and keep steering to the right or left, the straightness can be tuned under Tuning Mode.

-Please follow [Straightness Tuning](/docs/en/parts/controller/cm-50/#straightness-tuning) Manual on CM-50 with a reference.
+Please refer to [Straightness Tuning](/docs/en/parts/controller/cm-50/#straightness-tuning) instruction from CM-50 manual.
 {: .notice--info}